CCPrefix: Counterfactual Contrastive Prefix-Tuning for Many-Class Classification: Related Work

+\paragraph{Prefix Tuning in Classification.} The templates can be categorized into two groups, i.e., discrete prompt \citep{brown2020language,schick2020automatically,schick2020s} and continuous prefix \citep{lester2021power,li2021prefix}.
+Discrete prompts often manually designed for all training instances with task descriptions. \citet{han2021ptr} leverage manual logic rules to combine label-related sub-prompts together.
+Although it is a concrete manifestation of human's interpretation of the task, discrete prompts may not be the optimal solution.
+Continuous prefixes \citep{lester2021power,li2021prefix}, attached to instances, have proven useful but fail to fully capture the diversity of training instances.
+Though it has shown its merits, the shared prefix has ignored the diversity of training instances and has no contribution to discriminating the label space.
+Our work inspired by the human decision process, introduces an instance-dependent prefix, better addressing the discrimination of label space.

+\paragraph{Verbalier in Classification.} Reformulating problems as language modeling tasks have been explored in few-shot scenarios \citep{brown2020language, trinh2018simple,petroni2019language,davison2019commonsense}.
+Manually defining the required mapping word for the cloze-style task between the model's predication and labels is difficult as it requires expert knowledge.
+Thus making automatic verbalizer search \citep{schick2020automatically,schick2020s} an appealing alternative.
+This approach iteratively enhances the label-to-word mapping in a greedy fashion.

-Explanation of artificial intelligence is widely concerned in recent years. \citet{miller2019} presents the philosophical foundations of explanation that human relies on the contrastive explanations. \citet{jacovi2021contrastive} highlights the attributes in the latent space to provide fine-grained explanation of model decision.
-Furthermore, \citet{ross2020explaining} produces contrastive explanations by editing the inputs for the contrast case while \citet{gardner2020evaluating} uses it for evaluation. \citet{paranjape2021prompting} builds contrastive prompts with instance-specific information for explanation. \citet{zhang2020counterfactual} employs contrastive counterfactuals with the multi-instance framework for vision-language grounding.
-To enhance the robustness of the model, \citet{kaushik2020learning} tasks humans with revising dataset to revise the dataset with counterfactuals.
+\paragraph{Counterfactual Contrastive.} Explanation of artificial intelligence is widely concerned in recent years. \citet{miller2019} presents the philosophical foundations of explanation that human relies on the contrastive explanations. \citet{jacovi2021contrastive} highlights the attributes in the latent space to provide fine-grained explanation of model decision.
+Furthermore, \citet{ross2020explaining} produces contrastive explanations by editing the inputs for the contrast case while \citet{gardner2020evaluating} uses it for evaluation. \citet{paranjape2021prompting} builds contrastive prompts with instance-specific information for explanation. \citet{zhang2020counterfactual} employs contrastive counterfactuals with the multi-instance framework for vision-language grounding. \citet{kaushik2020learning} tasks humans with revising dataset to revise the dataset with counterfactuals.
 Meanwhile, \citet{yang2021exploring} produces high-quality augmented data with counterfactuals to overcome out-of-distribution data in the field.
-Despite these advances, the question of how to train the model using contrastive explanations in a self-contained manner remains unclear.
+Due to the strong explanation of counterfactual, we leverage counterfactual to disambiguate the semantic overlap between labels.